Two women injured in crash on A96 - Evening Express

-Two women have been hurt in a crash on a major north-east road
+Two women were hurt in a crash on a major north-east road.

 Police Scotland was called to the scene on the A96, near Blackburn, at 4.50pm.